-This article presents a very elementary proof of the Implicit Function Theorem for differentiable maps F(x,y), defined on a finite-dimensional Euclidean space, with $\frac{\partial F}{\partial y}(x,y)$ only continuous at the base point.
-In the case of a single scalar equation, this continuity hypothesis is not required.
-The inverse Function Theorem is also shown.
-The proofs are builded upon the mean-value theorem, the intermediate-value theorem, and Darboux's property (the intermediate-value property for derivatives).
-These proofs avoid compactness arguments and fixed-point theorems.
+This article presents an elementary proof of the Implicit Function Theorem for differentiable maps F(x, y), defined on a finite-dimensional Euclidean space, with $\frac{\partial F}{\partial y}(x, y)$ only continuous at the base point.
+In the case of a single scalar equation this continuity hypothesis is not required.
+The Inverse Function Theorem is also shown.
+The proofs rely on the meanvalue and the intermediate-value theorems and Darboux's property (the intermediate-value property for derivatives).
+These proofs avoid compactness arguments, fixed-point theorems, and integration theory.

-Mathematics Subject Classification: 26B10, 90C30 Key words and phrases: Implicit Function Theorems, Nonlinear Programming.
+Mathematics Subject Classification: 26B10, 26B12

+Key words and phrases: Implicit Function Theorems, Jacobians, Transformations with Several Variables, Calculus of Vector Functions.